-Shareholder resolutions are an essential tool in any investor's toolkit.
-They set out clear, detailed asks for companies, and what investors expect from them.
+Shareholder resolutions are another powerful tool at an investor's disposal.
+Filing a resolution at a company allows investors to escalate engagement on a particular issue.
+It sets out set out clear, detailed asks for companies, and what investors expect from them.